AppMana/appmana-unreal-plugin/README.md

 # appmana-unreal-plugin
-Stream your apps and games using AppMana for Unreal
+Ticket your expected usage of the Unreal AppMana plugin at https://github.com/appmana/appmana-issues.
+This will allow you to be invited into the beta for Unreal integration.